 Kansas City, MO

-Peggy Parolin has worked as the Director of Licensing Acquisitions-Editorial for Hallmark Cards, where she has partnered with Disney, Warner Bros., Peanuts, Marvel, DreamWorks, Lucasfilms, The Simpsons, Garfield, and other clients.
+Peggy Parolin has worked as the Director of Licensing Acquisitions-Editorial for Hallmark Cards, where she has partnered with Disney, Warner Bros., Peanuts, Marvel, DreamWorks, Lucasfilms, The Simpsons, Garfield, and others.

 She was one of the original writers for Shoebox humor; her titles at Hallmark included Director of Humor, where she was responsible for strategic funniness; Idea Exchange Leader, where she was challenged with maintaining a non-corporate environment for the criminally creative; and Creative Product Director for both Season and Everyday Greetings.

-Parolin remains active in her community, serving as the president of the Shade Tree Fund of Greater Kansas City, and is a past board member of the Kansas City Friends of Jung.
-She is a trained Court Appointed Special Advocate (CASA) for abused and neglected children and has volunteered countless hours across numerous organizations for the schools of her four children.
+Peggy remains active in her community, serving as President of the Shade Tree Fund of Greater Kansas City, and is a past board member of the Kansas City Friends of Jung.
+She’s a trained Court-Appointed Special Advocate for abused and neglected children and has volunteered for her children’s schools.